VP54/data_mole_task/readme.md

 1. The date features for UI have to be transformed, but in order to use DateTypes in filtering / creating features it would be needed to retype features before using it fot analytics
 2. Since the data processing part of the app is quite small (2500 rows max), I would rather compute the features "on the go", because monitoring app features can change quite a lot and that would introduce sparse data in MongoDB.
 That could lead to messy schema and many not-anymore-used features, that get NaN values and are useless.
 Computing on the go seems more versatile and lightweight approach.
 However if the data processing part was quite big I would definitely precompute my features.

+## Other documentation
+API documents can be found by searching hosting page and adding /docs such as: 0.0.0.0:8000/docs.
+There can be found documentation about endpoints.
+Documentation of code can be found in docstrings.
+files:
+analytics.py - performs rolling statistics
+github.py - has class and methods to communicate with github api and I/O to database mongo_db.py - class to communicate with MongoDB database models.py - has database factory abstractclass main.py - defines endpoints

+## Word of caution
+I have worked mainly on cloud, where project structure and setup is given by cloud, so this might not be ideal or someone would do it differently, for that I am sorry, but have not had the chance to do so.
+To run the application just type: uvicorn main:app --host 0.0.0.0 --port 80 .
+Database can be accessible by everyone and connection string is in main.py.
+(THIS WOULD NOT OBVIOUSLY BE DONE IN REAL SETTINGS, BUT FOR THIS USE CASE I LET IT THERE)

+## OTHER
+I have also implemented Streamlit UI that was interactive and communicated with backend, but due to specifications about the task I change it back to backend app.
+I can prepare and show the app in-person :).